Herbert Achternbusch: Biography

 In 2002, Achternbusch stopped making films.
 In 2008, the Munich Film Festival dedicated a retrospective to him, and on the occasion of his 80th birthday, the Munich Film Museum paid tribute with eight of his feature films and a film portrait.

-Achternbusch's work also includes 20 plays, 40 books, and hundreds of paintings.
+Achternbusch was also prolific as a writer and painter, producing 20 plays, 40 books, and hundreds of paintings.
+The first English language translation of his written works appeared in 2024 with a compilation entitled The Olympic Champion.
+It includes four "filmbooks" and two plays.
+"Filmbook" is the word used to describe the unique, quasi-novelistic form in which Achternbusch wrote works for both publication (whether alone or within a larger volume) and filming.
 His large-format paintings have been described as child-like, expressive, and "naively excessive".
 For his 70th birthday, the Museum of Modern Art Passau made an exhibition of his works.
 His plays were present on German stages, such as his two-person play Gust at the Munich Kammerspiele in 1986, and his last play Dogtown Munich at the Münchner Volkstheater in 2017.
 He was also a theatre director.
 Werner Herzog, a director of the New German Cinema, based his film Heart of Glass on a story by Achternbusch.
 Achternbusch wrote novels, poetry, children's books and also theatre reviews for the German newspaper Süddeutsche Zeitung.